Skip to Main Content

 Working on Your Dissertation or Thesis

-As always, if you would like to meet with the Education Librarian for assistance with search strategies for your literature review, schedule an appointment with Anne Melville.
-Please include specific times and dates when you are available to meet.
+If you need assistance search strategies, citation management, or systematic review searching, schedule an appointment with the Education Librarian, Chrstopher Lowder.
 Appointments require 24 hour notice.
 We can meet face to face or virtually if that is more convenient.

 University Dissertation & Theses Services